About Us

 As someone who works with children, I have encountered many students that I felt would benefit from having a positive mentor in their life.
 Kinship of Tomahawk provides mentoring opportunities to youth and their families in the Tomahawk Community.
 I am grateful to be a part of this organization.

-Treasurer: Wendy Smith joined the board in 2021.
-Wendy is chair of the Finance Committee.
+Treasurer: Mark Zulliger joined the board in 2022.
+Mark chairs the Finance Committee.

-Kathy joined the board in 2010 and is on the Marketing Committee.
+Kathy Tobin joined the board in 2010 and is on the Marketing Committee.

 My husband and I moved to Tomahawk in April 1982, when we purchased the Tomahawk Leader.
 We owned the newspaper for 37 years, selling it and retiring in May 2019.
 I have two grown children and five grandchildren.